storj/docs/app/(blog)/blog/two-mul-or-not-two-mul/page.md

     Mul19shift-4   175.1µ ± 3%
 ```

 Which is annoying.
-On one arm, machine multiplication is faster and on the other,
+On one ARM device, multiplication is faster and on the other,
 shifting and adding.
 And there isn't a really nice way to conditionalize
 per target CPU in the `gc` compiler.